pandermatt/scientific-publications-widget/index.md

 <div class="home-content vp-doc">

 ## Publications Widget <Badge text="Beta" type="warning" />

-Easily embed your Zotero publications on your website with our simple widget!
+📚 Easily embed your [Zotero](https://www.zotero.org/) publications on your website with our simple widget!
 Perfect for academic websites, portfolios, or research group pages.

 ::: warning
 The **Publications Widget** is currently in beta. **Do not use it in production environments**.
+Check out the [Why is the Widget in Beta?](#🧪-why-is-the-widget-in-beta) section for more information and self-hosting suggestions.
 :::

-## Get Your Widget
+## 🛠️ Get Your Widget

 Enter your Zotero ID below to generate the widget code for your website.

 <GetWidgetForm />

-## How to Get Your Zotero ID
+## 🔍 How to Get Your Zotero ID

 To display your publications using the **Publications Widget**, you'll need to provide your Zotero ID.
 Follow these simple steps to find it: